igor-vovk/connect-rpc-scala/README.md

 seem to be supported anymore + the library doesn't follow a Connect-RPC standard (while being very close to it), which makes using clients generated with ConnectRPC not possible.

-Since integration happens on the foundational ScalaPB level, it works with all common GRPC code generation projects for
+Since integration happens on the foundational ScalaPB level, it works with all common GRPC code-generation projects for
 Scala:

 * [ScalaPB](https://scalapb.github.io) services with `Future` monad